Drama & Theatre

 In Form 4 students can choose to study GCSE Drama, which provides them with an introduction to skills required for creating theatre.
 There is an option to do technical lighting, make-up, set design as well as performance.

 We strive to give our students as many opportunities as possible to watch live theatre and regularly take them on theatre trips, both as part of the curriculum and as optional excursions.
 We also invite professional companies to visit the School and work with students of all ages.
-Particular highlights for our Upper School students are visiting the National Student Drama Festival (NSDF) in Scarborough and touring with our biennial production at the Edinburgh Fringe.
+Particular highlights for our Upper School students are visiting the National Student Drama Festival (NSDF) and touring with our biennial production at the Edinburgh Fringe.

 I joined the School in 2003, having previously worked as a professional actor and director before retraining to become a teacher.
 I have been the Director of Drama at Oakham for the past five years and have developed the department to include a full-time dance teacher, five dedicated teachers of Drama, a full-time Theatre Manager, technician and theatre designer, as well as visiting teachers of Acting.